Employment Discrimination Lawyers in New York City, Philadelphia and New Jersey

 LGBT Discrimination | Employment Discrimination Attorneys in New York City, New Jersey, Philadelphia, PA

-Are you a member of the LGBT community looking for legal assistance for an employment discrimination or sexual harassment claim?
+Are you a member of the LGBT community looking for legal assistance for employment discrimination or sexual harassment claim?
 The employment discrimination and sexual harassment attorneys at the Derek Smith Law Group can help.
 Call today for a free consultation with one of our New York City NY, Newark, Jersey City, New Jersey or Philadelphia, Pennsylvania LGBT workplace discrimination lawyers.

 In New York City, New Jersey and Philadelphia, it is illegal to discriminate against or harass someone due to their “actual or perceived” sexual orientation.
 In other words, you can not be discriminated against for being gay, even if you do not actually identify as a homosexual.
 You should not be harassed at work or denied employment benefits because of your LGBT status.
 The law is on your side and our LGBT discrimination attorneys charge no fee unless we recover for you in your discrimination lawsuit.